 First, a couple of things to point out

-However, whereas unutilized Convertible Reserved Instances and Standard Reserved Instances can be sold in the Amazon EC2 Reserved Instance Marketplace, the option does not exist (at present) to list unutilized AWS Compute Savings Plans or EC2 Instances Saving Plans in order to recover upfront payments.
+However, whereas unutilized Convertible Reserved Instances and Standard Reserved Instances can be sold in the Amazon EC2 Reserved Instance Marketplace, the option does not exist (at present) to list unutilized AWS Compute Savings Plans or EC2 Instances Savings Plans in order to recover upfront payments.
 For some businesses, this may influence the decision to stick with Reserved Instances.

 A few final considerations

-Finally, if AWS Saving Plans are a better option for your business, you do not have to wait until existing RIs expire before being able to take advantage of them.
-AWS Saving Plans can be added in layers.
-So, if there are predictable workloads in your AWS environment that are not yet covered by RIs, it makes sense to purchase a Saving Plan now and add to it as RIs expire.
-The minimum commitment per purchase is one tenth of a cent ($0.001) per hour, so most businesses will be in a position to try the new discount program today.
+Finally, if AWS Savings Plans are a better option for your business, you don't have to wait until existing Reserved Instances expire before being able to take advantage of them.
+AWS Savings Plans can be added in layers.
+So, if there are predictable workloads in your AWS environment that are not yet covered by Reserved Instances, it makes sense to purchase a Saving Plan now and add to it as Reserved Instances expire.
+The minimum commitment per purchase is one-tenth of a cent ($0.001) per hour, so most businesses will be in a position to try the new discount program today.

 CloudHealth’s Compute Savings Plans Recommendations break it down for you so you can quickly determine which Compute Savings Plan helps you meet your goal—whether you want to maximize savings, cover a certain amount of usage by discounts, or specify an hourly commitment amount in dollars.

 For a complete guide to AWS Savings Plans and how they compare to Reserved Instances, see our eBook: The Ultimate Guide to AWS Savings Plans